nodejs/node/doc/api/http2.md

 `maxOutstandingPings` configuration option.
 The default maximum is 10.

-If provided, the `payload` must be a `Buffer`, `TypedArray`, or `DataView` containing 8-bytes of data that will be transmitted with the `PING` and returned with the ping acknowledgement.
+If provided, the `payload` must be a `Buffer`, `TypedArray`, or `DataView` containing 8 bytes of data that will be transmitted with the `PING` and returned with the ping acknowledgement.

 The callback will be invoked with three arguments: an error argument that will